opendistro/for-elasticsearch-docs/docs/ad/index.md

 1. Choose the **Timestamp field** in your index.
 1. For **Data filter**, you can optionally filter the index that you chose as the data source.
 From the **Filter type** menu, choose  **Visual filter**, and then design your filter query by selecting **Fields**, **Operator**, and **Value**, or choose **Custom Expression** and add in your own JSON filter query.
 1. For **Detector operation settings**, define the **Detector interval** to set the time interval at which the detector collects data.
 The shorter you set this interval, the more data points the detector gets, but the more computing resources it consumes.
 1. To add extra processing time for data collection, specify a **Window delay** value.
-Window delay tells the detector to wait for a certain amount of time before processing the data.
-It can help account for any time your data source may need for internal processing.
-- For example, assume you have sales order data that you want to monitor for anomalies every 10 minutes, so you set the detector interval as 10 minutes.
+This is to tell the detector that the data is not ingested into Elasticsearch in real time but with a certain delay.
+Set the window delay to shift the detector interval to account for this delay.
+- For example, say the detector interval is 10 minutes and data is ingested into your cluster with a general delay of 1 minute.
-If the detector is run at 2:00, it aggregates orders from 1:50 to 2:00.
-But, if your data is ingested into the Elasticsearch cluster with a delay of 1 minute, it only aggregates orders from 1:49 to 1:59 and misses the orders from 1:59 to 2:00.
-In this scenario, adding a window delay of 1 minute shifts the data window back to the original 1:50 to 2:00.
+Assume the detector runs at 2:00, the detector attempts to get the last 10 minutes of data from 1:50 to 2:00, but because of the 1-minute delay, it only gets 9 minutes of data and misses the data from 1:59 to 2:00.
+Setting the window delay to 1 minute, shifts the interval window to 1:49 - 1:59, so the detector accounts for all 10 minutes of the detector interval time.
 1. Choose **Create**.

 After you create the detector, the next step is to add features to it.